pat-coady/word2vec/index.md

 **had to has : was to** ['was', **'is'**, 'has', **'lives'**, 'makes'] **boot to boots : arm to** ['boots', **'arms'**, 'weeks', **'limbs'**, 'heart']

 Not perfect, but the answers in the top-5 are certainly encouraging.
-The answer "lives" in the first query almost seems philosophical.

 # The Code

-See the README.md file on the github page for a description of the code.
-I spent some time making the code readable and, hopefully, reusable.
-There are even some unit tests for many of the methods.

-* Add t-SNE plot
-* Add link to key papers
-* Embed links in documents to a few key items: TensorFlow, Keras, ...
+The project has 2 major components:

+* 3 Python modules to:
+	1. Load and process text documents (docload.py)
+	2. Build and train TensorFlow model (windomodel.py)
+	3. Explore the learned word vectors (wordvector.py)
+* iPython Notebooks
+	* Load text documents, train models and explore the results (sherlock.ipynb)
+	* Hyper-parameter tuning and viewing learning curves (tune\_\*.ipynb)
+	* Plot word frequencies (word\_frequency.ipynb)

+I did my best to write clear code for the 3 Python modules.
+I hope others find them useful for their project, or for just better understanding how to use TensorFlow.

+For additional details on the code please see [README.md](https://github.com/pat-coady/word2vec/blob/master/README.md) on the GitHub page.